ianchak/stati/docs-site/site/cli/scaffolder.md

 - Copy the blank starter template files into that directory
 - Update `package.json` with your project name and Stati metadata
 - Set up optional styling scripts based on the chosen styling option
-- Initialize a Git repository when `--git` is supplied (defaults to prompt)
+- Initialize a Git repository by default (use `--no-git` to skip)

-> **Note:** Dependencies are not installed automatically.
-Follow the post-creation steps below to install packages.
+- Install dependencies automatically when enabled (defaults to prompt)

+> **Note:** You can skip automatic dependency installation with `--no-install` and install them manually later.
+>
+> **Non-Interactive Mode:** When using CLI flags (non-interactive mode), dependencies are installed by default using `npm`.
+Use `--package-manager` to specify a different package manager (yarn, pnpm, or bun).

 ## Interactive Setup